 - White Sox

-UPDATE: Front and back of the 1954 Bowman wax packs!
+UPDATE: Found front and back scans of 1954 Bowman's wax packs!

 I'm a little surprised to see a label as simple as "Bowman's Baseball," but perhaps they put so much money into the card art, there wasn't enough time or budget left for the wrappers.